adamhtoolwin/meta-fas/README.md

 ## Prerequisites

 1. Run ``datasets.py`` with the config file to generate indices_to_labels pickle.
-Be sure to use the same SEED in datasets and training, otherwise the dataset indices will be different.
+Be sure to use the same SEED in datasets and training, otherwise the dataset indices will be different. (deprecated) Just run the file.
+It will take a while to generate the metadataset but after the first time, it should be cached on disk.